What is Mental Health? Why is it Important?

 These numbers are alarming and must be taken seriously.
 They reflect an urgent demand for better mental health services.
 This is not intended to place fear within our community, but rather to shine a light on the importance of this issue.
 There are many medical professionals, local organisations and government initiatives working to create accessible and readily available mental health services that focus on children and youth.

-COVID-19 has had a significant impact on young people by disrupting their sense of normality, pushing them towards an online world, minimising their development of social skills and forcing them to miss important milestones (such as graduations, prom and college campus experiences).
-Dr. Lockhart believes that it will be a few years until we can fully grasp the impact of this pandemic on our young people.
+The pandemic had an impact on young people by disrupting their sense of normality, pushing them towards an online world, minimising their development of social skills and forcing them to miss important milestones (such as graduations, prom and college campus experiences).
+Dr. Lockhart believes that it will be a several years until we can fully grasp the long term effects of the disruption which took place during this crucial period of growth and development in their lives.
+Dr. Day (Consultant Clinical Psychologist at Aspire Therapeutic Services) concurs that it is likely that certain mental health issues may emerge long after, and young people need to know there are services available to them.

 What Leads to Mental Health Issues?